pratyushojha275-droid/Fault-Tolerant-FSM-Verilog/README.md

 ## Architecture
 The system consists of:

-FSM Core – Implements the original state transition logic
+fsm_core Module – Implements the original state transition logic
-Error Injection Module – Simulates bit-flip faults in the state register
+error_insertion Module – Simulates bit-flip faults in the state register
-Hamming Distance Module – Computes distance between possible states
+hamming_distance Module – Computes distance between possible states
-Correction Module – Maps invalid states to the nearest valid state
+correction Module – Maps invalid states to the nearest valid state fsm_top Module - all modules are instantiated here

 ## Fault Tolerance Principle
 Valid states are encoded such that: